Country Coordinator, Vietnam

 Monitoring activities that relate to human trafficking and identifying opportunities for new or enhanced GFEMS engagement of private sector entities in Vietnam;

-Liaising with relevant NGO and UN organizations addressing human trafficking in Vietnam and proactively report to GFEMS colleagues on salient new developments and trends.
+Liaising with relevant NGO and UN organizations addressing human trafficking in Vietnam and proactively report to GFEMS staff on salient new developments and trends.

 Presenting basic presentations at conferences where representation from GFEMS is expected and/or beneficial to the organization;